Chart Color Schemes

 Infrastructure

-City Beach has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+City Beach has moderate levels of nearby infrastructure activity, ranking in the 47thth percentile nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 14 projects likely to impact the area.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 14 projects that could affect this region.
 Notable ones include City Beach Car Park Upgrades, Bold Park Aquatic Centre Redevelopment, Ocean Gardens Multi-Generational Living, and Amara City Beach.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.